 There is a huge misconception that the term "migraine" is simply what you call a bad headache.
 This is not true.
 It is possible to have severe pain with many of the headache types listed above, however, a migraine is a completely different diagnosis.
 In fact, a migraine itself is not a headache.
 A headache is merely one of many symptoms, albeit one of the most common symptoms, of certain types of migraines.
 This means that you can have a migraine without having any pain in your head.
 There are numerous different types of migraines, far more than there is room for in this post, so we will not focus on individual types today.

 Symptoms of migraines vary based on the type of migraine and the individual who has it.
 Most migraines follow a similar pattern which starts with what is called the prodromal phase.
 During prodrome, some common symptoms include mood swings, fatigue, stiffness, constipation, food or drink cravings, and aura (visual disturbances, blurred vision, loss of vision, sensitivity to light, hearing sounds, tingling or pins and needles feeling in limbs, uncontrolled movements, trouble speaking).
 Many long term migraine suffers may not notice specific symptoms, but will have a feeling that one is coming.
 This is the best time to start treating the migraine.
 After prodrome, the next phase is the attack phase.
-During a migraine attack, common symptoms include aura, sensitivity to surroundings (light, sound, smell, movement, or touch) pain (often throbbing) on one or both sides of the head, nausea and vomiting, and feeling lightheaded.
-After the attack phase is the post-dromal phase which I often refer to as my "migraine hangover" which may include symptoms such as fatigue, hunger, continued sensitivity to light and sound, weakness, dizziness, and confusion.
+During a migraine attack, common symptoms include aura, sensitivity to surroundings (light, sound, smell, movement, or touch) pain (often throbbing) on one or both sides of the head, nausea or vomiting, and feeling lightheaded.
+After the attack phase is the post-dromal phase which I often refer to as my "migraine hangover" which may include symptoms such as fatigue, hunger, continued sensory sensitivity (light, sound, smell), weakness, dizziness, and confusion.

 Cluster headaches are known as the most painful type of headache.
 They occur much like many autoimmune attacks with periods of flare up and remission.
 During flare ups, people will experience what are called cluster periods meaning that you will experience several at once and then have a period of remission that is free of headaches.
 Cluster periods can last anywhere from a week to several months, and remission periods can last anywhere from months to years.
 During a cluster period, headaches can occur every day, or sometimes multiple times a day with each headache lasting between 15 minute to a few hours.